italonascimento/italonascimento.github.com/_posts/2016-11-30-configuring-a-basic-environment-for-javascript-development.md

 share: true
 ---

 No doubt: front-end development has changed a lot.

-Since the rising of the [Web Standards](https://www.w3.org/standards/), web technologies have reached huge proportions and significantly evolved it's potential.
+Since the rising of the [Web Standards](https://www.w3.org/standards/), web technologies have reached huge proportions and significantly evolved its potential.
 Due to an open nature and well defined specifications, the standards spread the world and are today supported in almost any device available on the market.

-In this new context, to program JavaScript is not to create simple code snippets and to load them in HTML anymore.
-It is currently synonym to develop complex applications, and therefore, there are a lot more to take in concern than ever were.
+In this new context, to program JavaScript is not anymore to create simple code snippets and to load them in HTML.
+It is currently synonym of developing complex applications, and therefore, there are more to take in concern than ever were.

 ## Development environment: what for?